-By this, God is reminding the Israelites that He took them from their permanent homes in Egypt (brick & mortar) and made them to live in tents for 40 years.
-At times they suffered from the heat of the sun, from hunger, from thirst and shed many tears.
-Yet God revealed Himself to them and protected them in miraculous ways to bring them to the Promised Land, because He Tabernacled among them.
-For us, the booths would be like God asking us to leave our homes and live in tents for a week, to remind us that we cannot always depend upon the permanence of our homes, furniture and possessions.
+By this, God is reminding the Israelites that He took them from their permanent homes in Egypt (made of brick and mortar) and made them to live in tents for 40 years.
+At times they suffered from the heat of the sun, hunger and thirst, and shed many tears.
+Yet God revealed Himself to them and protected them in miraculous ways to bring them to the Promised Land, because He Tabernacled among them in the temporary Tent Temple.
+Living in Booths is as though God is asking us to leave our homes and live in tents for a week, to remind us that we cannot always depend upon the permanence of our homes, furniture and possessions.
 Winds and waves can take them away; we too could one day find ourselves homeless.